hoellin/eg/docs/index.md

 # How to navigate through this site

 These pages were first intented for my personal use to organize my notes, and to share them with my colleagues.
-Now they could be used as guidelines to help going through the data and scripts used to reproduce the results presented in the [paper](...) paper.
+Now they could be used as guidelines to help going through the data and scripts used to reproduce the results presented in [E/G relationships: need for more reliable genome-wide reference sets](https://doi.org/10.1101/2022.10.12.511908).
 Yet as they were not intented to be read by another audience, they are not very user-friendly.
 If you have any question or suggestion, please do not hesitate to [contact me](../../about_me).

 ## Context